rjmags1/slack-clone/docs/design.md

 # TODO:
 - decompose how Realtime service will communicate with frontend
-  - Get specific about the features the Realtime service will be responsible for - messages, notifications, people signing in and out of workspaces, etc.
   - What functions will the frontend be able to invoke on the Realtime service, and vice versa?
 Where will the frontend Realtime logic live, how will it integrate with the Relay Store?
-  - What will the Realtime service look like in terms of components - hubs, groups, etc.?
   - Testing?
 - decompose how WebClient Service will be implemented
   - Components that will be used in controllers